Save the Soil and Water Conservation District!

 What’s going on with the budget?

-Mayor Greenberg released his proposed budget for the next fiscal year, which proposes the District’s already tiny budget be cut by over 54%.
-The District’s partner, the Extension Office, also faces a similarly large cut.
+Mayor Greenberg released his proposed budget for the next fiscal year, which proposes the Conservation District’s already tiny budget be cut by over 54%.

 This would leave Jefferson County as the only county in Kentucky that does not have a functioning conservation district.

-The District’s Board of Supervisors calls on all residents to act in defense of conservation by demanding full funding of the District and the Extension Office.
+The Conservation District’s Board of Supervisors calls on all residents to act in defense of conservation by demanding full funding of the Conservation District.

 What can I do?